 - Apply for your visa before you book your trip: if for whatever reason your name is “blacklisted” in the Lebanese security system, it's better to know this before you spend any money on your trip!
 Do NOT rely on getting your visa on arrival – this is a gamble!
 Examples of why your name could be blacklisted: connections to the LGBTQ community and/or any links to Israel.

 - Bring a copy of your birth certificate which shows your mother's maiden name: if you rely on “visa on arrival” and your name is flagged as being “blacklisted” you may be able to get away with it by showing your Birth Certificate showing your mother's maiden name.

 - Do not mention anything about Israel before and during your trip: the internet in Lebanon is heavily monitored and any connection to Israel will get your name “blacklisted”.

-- Be careful who you meet on Grindr: in early 2020 we read reports on Twitter about homophobic fanatics targeting gay men on Grindr.
-Always ask for photos first and meet first in a common area.
-Always follow your gut reaction!
+- Be careful who you meet on Grindr: always ask for photos first and meet first in a common area.
+Ask for their social media details to verify that they're real or request a quick video call.
+Ultimately, always follow your gut reaction!
 Please read Grindr's safety tips as well as Men's Health Grindr hookup safety tips.

 IMPORTANT: Israel and Lebanon